Forward Learning with Top-Down Feedback: Empirical and Analytical Characterization

 \subsection{Taylor expansion and Adaptive Feedback rule}

 First, we observe that the perturbation applied in the modulation pass is small compared to the input: $\|Fe\|\ll\| x\|$.
-Indeed, in the experiments, the entries of the feedback matrix $F$ are drawn with standard deviation $\sigma_F = \kappa/\sqrt{D}$, where $D$ is the input dimension -- typically large -- and $\kappa$ is a constant set by grid search, while the input entries are of order one.
+Indeed, in the experiments, the entries of the feedback matrix $F$ are drawn with standard deviation $\smash{\sigma_F = \kappa/\sqrt{D}}$, where $D$ is the input dimension -- typically large -- and $\kappa$ is a constant set by grid search, while the input entries are of order one.
 Thus, it is reasonable to Taylor-expand the presynaptic term $h_1-h_1^{err}$, which results in the approximate update rule:

-where we have used $x$ instead of $(x-Fe)$ since the small perturbation has been found to be negligible for the performance \cite{Dellaferrera_PEPITA}.
-Eqn.~\eqref{eq:AF-layer1} shows that PEPITA is effectively implementing a ``DFA-like'' update (equivalent to FA in two-layer networks), but using an adaptive feedback (AF) matrix where the random term is modulated by the network weights.
+where we have used $x$ instead of $(x-Fe)$ since the small perturbation has been found to be negligible for the performance \citep{Dellaferrera_PEPITA}.
+Eqn.~\ref{eq:AF-layer1} shows that PEPITA is effectively implementing a ``DFA-like'' update (equivalent to FA in two-layer networks), but using an AF matrix where the random term is modulated by the network weights.
 In light of this observation, it is natural to expect the alignment between $W_1 F$ and $W_2$.
-This simple approximation, which we call Adaptive Feedback Alignment (AFA), is actually very accurate, as we verified numerically in Fig.~\ref{fig:theory}a, displaying experiments on MNIST, and in Fig.~\ref{fig:AUapprox} of Sup.~Section \ref{appendix:AUapprox_figures} for the CIFAR-10 and CIFAR-100 datasets.
-AFA approximates PEPITA very accurately also in the teacher-student regression task depicted in Fig.~\ref{fig:theory}b, which we study analytically in the next section.
+This simple approximation, which we call Adaptive Feedback Alignment (AFA), is actually very accurate, as we verify numerically in Fig.~\ref{fig:theory}a, displaying experiments on MNIST, and in Fig.~\ref{fig:AUapprox} of Appendix \ref{appendix:AUapprox_figures} for the CIFAR-10 and CIFAR-100 \citep{CIFAR100} datasets.
+AFA approximates PEPITA very accurately also in the teacher-student regression task depicted in Fig.~\ref{fig:theory}b, analyzed in the next section.